slightlytyler/reason-native-starter/README.md

   it this way from the command line).
 - Add dependencies by adding entries to the `package.json`, running `esy install` then `esy build`.

-## Developing Your Project
-The entrypoint of this project is the `./bin/test.re` file.
-Make a simple change to it and then rerun the build.

-`ReasonNativeProject` is meant to be the starting point of your own project.
-You'll want to make use of existing libraries in your app, so browse the growing set of `opam` packages in the [opam repository](http://opam.ocaml.org/packages/).

-## Troubleshooting

-In general, if something goes wrong, try upgrading your install of the project by running `opam upgrade ReasonNativeProject`, or if it failed to install and you later fixed it, `opam install ReasonNativeProject`.